Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/NoC_INI_Static_RM_Interface/README.md

 `source create_ipi.tcl`

-- Once IPI design creation is complete, you will observe the design is categorized into 5 hierarchies: 1 static region and 4 reconfigurable partitions.
+- Once the IPI design creation is completed, the design is categorized into five hierarchies: One static region and four reconfigurable partitions.

 <p align="center">
   <img src="./images/top_bd_with_all_bdcs.png?raw=true" alt="top_bd_with_all_bdcs"/>